-The following procurement levels and procedures are applied to the procurement of all goods, services and works, including fee-for-service retainer arrangements:
+The following procurement levels and procedures are applied to the procurement of all goods, services and works, including fee-for-service retainer arrangements they are all GST exclusive:

-4.2.1 \$0 to \$5,000 - Best Offer
+4.2.1 \$0 to \$10.000 - Best Offer

-For goods, services and works with a total value up to \$5,000, the number of quotations to be obtained is not specified, however "best value" principles need to be demonstrated and followed at all times.
+For goods, services and works with a total value up to \$10,000, officers must seek 3 quotes.
+In the event that 3 quotes cannot be obtained the Procurement and Contract Specialist will ensure that "good value" principles are demonstrated and followed at all times.